PEERINGTestbed/client/utils/reverse-traceroute/README.md

 want the OpenVPN tunnels established.

 Note that if there are stray OpenVPN daemon instances on the server, they may prevent correct management of the tunnel devices.
-Considering killing all existing OpenVPN instances before establishing the BGP sessions.
+Consider killing all existing OpenVPN instances before establishing the BGP sessions.